Krapina: History

-Krapina has been known since 1193.
-It has always been a favorite site for castles and country houses of Croatian and Hungarian rulers.

-In the first half of the 15th century, it was an important center of the Counts of Celje, who additionally fortified the town and expanded the nearby castle.
-Later, it came in the possession of the Keglević family.

-In the late 19th and early 20th century, Krapina was a district capital in Varaždin County of the Kingdom of Croatia-Slavonia.

 Prehistoric site

-In 1899, on a hill called Hušnjakovo near modern Krapina, the archaeologist and paleontologist Dragutin Gorjanović-Kramberger found over eight hundred fossil remains belonging to Neanderthals.
+In 1899, on a hill called Hušnjakovo near modern Krapina, the archaeologist and paleontologist Dragutin Gorjanović-Kramberger found over 800 fossil remains of Neanderthals.

-The half-cave in Krapina was soon listed among the world's science localities as a rich fossil finding site, where the largest and richest collection of the Neanderthal man had ever been found.
+The half-cave in Krapina was soon listed among the world's science localities as a significant fossil finding site, where the largest and richest collection of the Neanderthal man had ever been found.

 At the site where the Neanderthal remains were discovered there is now a state-of-the-art Neanderthal museum which also includes an extensive section on evolution, making it one of the most interesting evolutionary museums in Europe.
 It is surrounded by a park with many statues of Neanderthals and the game they hunted, a bear, a moose and a beaver set in the actual locations.

+Middle ages and Ottoman invasions

+Krapina was first mentioned in 1193 by Kalán Bár-Kalán, bishop of Pécs and ban of Croatia and Dalmatia.
+In 1347, Hungarian king Louis I granted Krapina the status of a free royal city.

+During the Ottoman invasions of Croatia, at the end of the 16th and beginning of the 17th century, the Croatian Sabor convened five times in the Krapina fortress (in 1598, 1599, 1600, 1605 and 1607).

+Climate

+Since records began in 1993, the highest temperature recorded at the local weather station at an elevation of 202 m was 39.1 C, on 8 August 2017.
+The coldest temperature was -18.5 C, on 10 February 2005.
+At the KL station, the coldest temperature was -22.0 C, on 13 February 1985.

+Demographics

+In the 2021 census, Krapina had a total of 11,530 inhabitants.
+Croats were an absolute majority at 97.29%.